alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 cf update-service SERVICE_NAME -p NEW_PLAN_NAME
 ```

-where `SERVICE_NAME` is a unique descriptive name for this instance of the service, and `NEW_PLAN_NAME` is the name of your new plan.
+where `SERVICE_NAME` is a unique descriptive name for this service instance, and `NEW_PLAN_NAME` is the name of your new plan.
 For example:

 ```
 cf update-service my-pg-service -p S-HA-dedicated-9.5